jjkeith/Emojination/README.md

 In addition to the above dependencies, Emojination requires the following: bcrypt-nodejs, body-parser, cookie-parser, dotenv, express-session, passport-local, passport-local-mongoose, and serve-favicon.

 ####User Stories
-* Users can create an Emojination account or log in.
+* Users can create an Emojination account or log in with an existing account.
 * Users can select their favorite emoticon to be their avatar.
 * Users can scroll through a list of story prompts.
 * Users can contribute a new story to a prompt.